premalatha-sureshbabu/Exno.8-Prompt-Engg/README.md

 Use hybrid text + short real nature sounds to fine-tune the generation.

 # Conclusion
 Each AI model uniquely responds to prompts.
 Exploring structured, descriptive, and iterative prompts enhances control over the nature sound generation process.
-Jukebox, AudioLM, and MusicGen each bring strengths to nature-inspired audio, making them suitable for specific tasks like wildlife simulation, ambient creation, or environmental storytelling.
+Suno, AudioLM, and MusicGen each bring strengths to nature-inspired audio, making them suitable for specific tasks like wildlife simulation, ambient creation, or environmental storytelling.

 # EXPECTED OUTPUT:
 # 1. Deliverables